Lockheed T-33: U.S. Air Force and U.S. Navy

 The two-place T-33 proved suitable as an advanced trainer, and it was used for such tasks as drone director and target towing.
 A reconnaissance version known as the RT-33A with a camera installed in the nose and additional equipment in the rear cockpit was also produced.
 Although it was primarily intended for export, the U.S. Air Force used a single example of the type for secret overflights of South Vietnam and Laos from 1961, with these flights codenamed FIELD GOAL.
 This lasted until the aircraft were replaced by the more capable McDonnell RF-101 Voodoo in this role.

-The USAF began phasing the T-33 out of front-line pilot training duties in the Air Training Command in the early 1960s, as the Cessna T-37 Tweet and Northrop T-38 Talon aircraft began replacing it for the Undergraduate Pilot Training (UPT) program.
+The USAF began phasing the T-33 out of front-line pilot training duties in the Air Training Command in the early 1960s, as the newer Cessna T-37 Tweet and Northrop T-38 Talon trainers began replacing it for the Undergraduate Pilot Training (UPT) program.
 The T-33 was used to train cadets from the Air Force Academy at Peterson Field (now Peterson Air Force Base in Colorado Springs).
 The T-37 replaced the T-33 for Academy training in 1975.
 The final T-33 used in advanced training was replaced 8 February 1967 at Craig AFB, Alabama.
 Similar replacement also occurred in the U.S. Navy with the TV-1 (also renamed T-33 in 1962), as more advanced aircraft such as the North American T-2 Buckeye and Douglas TA-4 Skyhawk II came on line.
 USAF and USN versions of the T-33 soldiered on into the 1970s and 1980s with USAF and USN as utility aircraft and proficiency trainers, with some of the former USN aircraft being expended as full-scale aerial targets for air-to-air missile tests from naval aircraft and surface-to-air missile tests from naval vessels.

 Several T-33s were assigned to USAF McDonnell F-101 Voodoo, Convair F-102 Delta Dagger, and Convair F-106 Delta Dart units, to include similarly equipped Air National Guard units, of the Aerospace Defense Command as proficiency trainers and practice "bogey" aircraft.
 Others later went to Tactical Air Command, and TAC gained Air National Guard F-106 and McDonnell-Douglas F-4 Phantom II units in a similar role until they were retired, with the last being an NT-33 variant retired in April 1997.